QNM families: classification and competition: Photon sphere and echo QNM families

 The WKB approximation serves as a guide to the physical origin of the different mode families.
 As seen in the top panels of Fig. \ref{fig:QNMs-curve}, in the Outer-Single-Peak region, the WKB approximations for the Outer Photon Sphere (OPS) modes (red squares) obtained from the outer peak show excellent agreement with the pseudospectral method results (blue dots).
 This represents the familiar GR-like scenario.
 However, upon entering the center of double-peak region, the WKB markers for both the OPS and Inner Photon Sphere (IPS) modes obtained from the inner peak lose their accuracies.
 This failure is expected, as the WKB approximation breaks down when the potential develops a complex, multi-extremum structure.

 An interesting phenomenon occurs during the transition from the double peaks to the Inner-Single-Peak region.
 Unlike the abrupt disappearance of echo modes when transitioning to the Outer-Single-Peak region, the echo family extends smoothly into the Inner-Single-Peak domain.
 By a quick glance on Fig. \ref{fig:potential-vertical-traversal}, we argue that this is because the disappearance of the outer peak leaves behind a prominent ``shoulder" in the effective potential.
-This shoulder creates a region where the potential decays slowly towards spatial infinity, leading to adiffraction trapping effect for waves.
-This underlying physical mechanism can be intuitively understand when one focus on the spacial configuration of a single mode, as it can be explicitly seen in Fig. \ref{fig:eigenfunctions}, where we present the fundamental eigenfunction ($\Psi_{s,\ell,m}=\Psi_{1,6,0}$, blue curves) , computed by the direction integration method, against their related effective potentials ($V_s=V_1$, yellow curves) for each case.
+This shoulder creates a region where the potential decays slowly towards spatial infinity, leading to a diffraction trapping effect for waves. {Noted that the existence of such modes has also been independently found in a recent work \cite{Wang:2025mxe} in which the authors identified them as the off-peak modes.} This underlying physical mechanism can be intuitively understand when one focus on the spacial configuration of a single mode, as it can be explicitly seen in Fig. \ref{fig:eigenfunctions}, where we present the fundamental eigenfunction ($\Psi_{s,\ell,m}=\Psi_{1,6,0}$, blue curves) , computed by the direction integration method, against their related effective potentials ($V_s=V_1$, yellow curves) for each case.

 In the Outer-Single-Peak case (right panel of Fig. \ref{fig:eigenfunctions}), which resembles the standard GR scenario, the eigenfunction is highly delocalized, spreading over a wide spatial range and its energy level $\text{Re}(\omega_0)^2$ approaches the peak of potential barrier.
 This is the hallmark of a typical scattering resonance, where the wave interacts briefly with the potential barrier before efficiently dissipating to the boundaries, corresponding to a short-lived mode with a large imaginary part.